Asda, Morrisons cut prices of key items amid British spending squeeze | Business

 Asda, Morrisons cut prices of key items amid British spending squeeze

-Asda, Britain's third largest grocer after market leader Tesco and Sainsbury's, said it would invest more than 73 million pounds ($93 million) to cut the prices of over 100 items, including fruit and vegetables, meat, rice and noodles, and has "locked in" those prices until the end of 2022.
-The group, owned since February last year by brothers Mohsin and Zuber Issa and private equity company TDR Capital, said that on average, prices for the 100 items will drop by 12%.

-Asda and Morrisons said they would cut the prices of essential items on Monday, ratcheting-up competition in Britain's food retail sector against a backdrop of soaring inflation.
+Asda and Morrisons said on Monday that they would cut the prices of essential items, ratcheting-up competition in Britain's food retail sector against a backdrop of soaring inflation and slumping consumer confidence.
 Surging prices are causing the biggest squeeze on household incomes since at least the 1950s in Britain, where grocery price inflation hit 5.2% over the four weeks to March 20, the highest level since April 2012, industry data last month showed.

+Asda and Morrisons said on Monday that they would cut the prices of essential items, ratcheting-up competition in Britain's food retail sector against a backdrop of soaring inflation and slumping consumer confidence.

+Surging prices are causing the biggest squeeze on household incomes since at least the 1950s in Britain, where grocery price inflation hit 5.2% over the four weeks to March 20, the highest level since April 2012, industry data last month showed.
+Almost a quarter of people in Britain found it difficult to pay their household bills even before hikes in regulated energy prices took effect, an official survey showed.

 Supermarket groups typically try to keep down the prices of so-called known value goods, of which shoppers instinctively know the cost, while pushing up the prices of others.
-Asda, Britain's third-largest grocer aftermarket leader Tesco and Sainsbury's, said it would invest more than 73 million pounds ($93 million) to cut the prices of over 100 items, including fruit and vegetables, meat, rice, noodles, and has "locked-in" those prices until the end of 2022.
+Asda, Britain's third-largest grocer aftermarket leader Tesco and Sainsbury's, said it would invest over 73 million pounds ($93 million) to cut the prices of over 100 items, including fruit and vegetables, meat and rice, and has "locked-in" those prices until the end of 2022.

 The group, owned since February last year by brothers Mohsin and Zuber Issa and private equity company TDR Capital, said that on average, prices for the 100 items will drop by 12%.
 Meanwhile, Morrisons, the fourth biggest player, said it was lowering prices on more than 500 essential products, which together cover 6% of its total volume sales.

-Morrisons, owned since October by U.S. private equity firm Clayton, Dubilier & Rice, said its price cuts were in items such as eggs, baked beans, rice, coffee, cereals, chicken, sausages, and nappies.
+Morrisons, owned since October by U.S. private equity firm Clayton, Dubilier & Rice, said its price cuts were in items such as eggs, baked beans, coffee, cereals, chicken, sausages, and nappies.
 It said the average saving was 13%.
-'COMPARE AND SAVE'
+Shares in Tesco were down 0.7% at 0902 GMT, while Sainsbury's was down 1.4%.

-It also said it was increasing the pay of its 120,000 shop floor workers to 10.10 pounds per hour from July, as well as giving them a bonus opportunity.
-Separately on Monday, convenience store group McColl's, with whom Morrisons has a wholesale supply agreement, warned on profit after a poor Easter and said a refinancing of the business could wipe out the value of its equity. ($1 = 0.7790 pounds)
+Also on Monday, convenience store group McColl's, with whom Morrisons has a wholesale supply agreement, warned about profit after a poor Easter and said a refinancing of the business could wipe out the value of its equity.
+McColl's shares slumped 50%. ($1 = 0.7790 pounds)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)